mathieuprog/graphql-light/README.md

 ### Debug mode

 By default, the debug mode is on while the lib is in alpha, and it is recommended to keep it on.
-For now, the debug mode will only check the integrity of the store after updates.
+The debug mode checks the integrity of the store after every update.

 ```javascript
 import { store } from 'graphql-light';